jagottsicher/myGoHangman/README.md

 # myGoHangman
-A little hangman game for the terminal for educational purposes only
+A little hangman game on the terminal for educational purposes only